Higeco/rust-asap/README.md

 **Why should you use this library?**

-* Do you want super-fast ASAP token generation (1 token/millisecond)?
+* Do you want to generate 1 ASAP token/millisecond?
-* Do you want ultra-fast ASAP token validation (5 tokens/millisecond)?
+* Do you want to validate 5 ASAP tokens/millisecond?
 * Do you want to bring your own token `Claims` in whatever format you'd like?
-* Do you want to use ASAP with one of the greatest languages ever?
+* Do you want/need to use ASAP with one of the greatest languages ever?

 Basically, yes.
 Yes, you should use this library if you want ASAP and use Rust.